Akshat30/cse151Aproject/README.md

 In addition, after analyzing the heatmap and pairplots, it is evident that the other values are not well correlated with popularity (the highest column being instrumentallness with a value of -0.29).
 Thus we are aiming to improve this by:
 - fetching more factors from the Spotify API and plotting those
-- adding more entries such as liveness, start_of_fade_out, start_of_fade_in, time signature, and pitches (meaning we get data for more songs from the Spotify API)
 - quantifying categorical values, such as genre, to help provide an additional factor for our model

 As we planned, we set up one hot encoding for the categorical values.
 We one hot encoded key, genre, and time signature.
 We then added two new features to make use of the data in artist name and song name.
 We create the features song_name_length and artist_name_length, we are hoping to use the relation of name length to better predict popularity.
 Then we min-maxed the remaining numerical features because they fall between the bounded interval 0-1.